Baron d'Holbach: Politics and morals

 In his last works, D'Holbach's attention largely shifted away from religious metaphysics towards moral and political questions.
 In the Système social (1773), the Politique naturelle (1773–1774) and the Morale universelle (1776) he attempted to describe a system of morality in place of the Christian one he had so fiercely attacked, but these later writings were not as popular or influential as his earlier work.
 D'Holbach was critical towards abuses of power in France and abroad.
 Contrary to the revolutionary spirit of the time however, he called for the educated classes to reform the corrupt system of government and warned against revolution, democracy, and mob rule.
 His political and ethical views were influenced by British materialist Thomas Hobbes.
 D'Holbach personally translated Hobbes' work De Homine ("Of Man") into French.

 Economic views

-In his Système de la nature, the three-volume Système social (1772), two-volume Politique naturelle (1772) and Ethiocratie (1776), d'Holbach gave his economic views.
+In his Système de la nature, the three-volume Système social (1772), two-volume Politique naturelle (1772), and Ethocratie (1776), d'Holbach gave his economic views.
 Following Locke, d'Holbach defended private property, and stated that wealth is generated from labor and all should have the right to the product of their labor.
 He endorsed the theory of laissez-faire, arguing:

-However, D'Holbach also believed that the state should prevent a dangerous concentration of wealth amongst a few individuals from taking place.
-According to him hereditary aristocracy should be abolished on the ground that it breeds indolence and incompetence.
+D'Holbach believed that the state should prevent a dangerous concentration of wealth amongst a few individuals from taking place.
+According to him, hereditary aristocracy should be abolished on the ground that it breeds indolence and incompetence.
 He criticized the then prevailing policy of the French government to let private individuals collect tax on the ground that the tax collectors often extort double the money they are supposed to collect from the citizens.
 He also believed that religious groups should be voluntary organizations without any government support.
 In addition, D'Holbach is counted among the fiercest critics of luxury in the 18th-century debate.